D410W/LiteX-and-Migen-documentation/Hardware-Concepts/README.md

 A data bus is a communication system used to exchange data between different componentes inside a computer (like data being transferred between processor and mother board).
 There are 3 kinds of data bus: control bus, address bus and data bus.
 Image below show a schematich.

 ![Computer bus](images/computerBus.webp)

+### Address bus

+It is a set of tracks (wires) used to identify blocks of memory, locating the right memory address.
+It transports memory address used by the processor to access these address, writting or reading dada from them.
+It is an unidirectional bus (only one direction).

+### Data bus

+Set of tracks used to send/receive data from one component to another, like from processor and memory or I/O devices.
+It is a bidirectional bus, so data can be sent and received by same bus.

+### Control bus

+Set of tracks used to transport control and time data between the UCP and other devices.